-A second grammar is used for translating strings into numeric values.
-This grammar is similar to the part of the lexical grammar having to do with numeric literals and has as its terminal symbols the characters of the Unicode character set.
+A second grammar is used for translating Strings into numeric values.
+This grammar is similar to the part of the lexical grammar having to do with numeric literals and has as its terminal symbols SourceCharacter.
 This grammar appears in 9.3.1.

-Productions of the numeric string grammar are distinguished by having three colons ":::" as punctuation.
+Productions of the numeric string grammar are distinguished by having three colons "..." as punctuation.